Targeting Completeness: Automated Complexity Analysis of Integer Programs: Runtime and Size Bounds for Solvable Loops

 \subsection{Closed Forms}

 A \emph{closed form} $\cl{x_i}$ (formally defined in \Cref{def:closed_form} below) is an expression in the distinguished variable $n$ and in the (initial values of the) variables $x_1,\ldots,x_\indv$ which corresponds to the value of $x_i$ after iterating the loop $n$ times.
 For our purpose, we only need closed forms which hold for all $n \geq n_0$ for some fixed $n_0\in\NN$.
-Moreover, we restrict ourselves to closed forms which are so-called \emph{poly-exponential expressions}.
-Such closed forms are needed for our technique to compute runtime bounds, whereas our technique for size bounds would work for any closed form expression with a finite number of arithmetic operations (i.e., the number of operations must be independent of $n$), which is weakly monotonically increasing in $n$. \begin{definition}[Poly-Exponential Expression \cite{frohn2019TerminationTriangularInteger,frohn2020TerminationPolynomialLoops,hark2020PolynomialLoopsTermination}] We define the set of all \emph{poly-exponential expressions} by We write $\PPEE(\QQ,\NN)$ (resp.\ $\PPEE(\ZZ,\NN)$) for poly-exponential expressions where $p_j\in\QQ[\VSet]$ (resp.\ $p_j\in\ZZ[\VSet]$) and $b_j\in\NN$ holds for all $1 \leq j \leq \ell$. \end{definition} Note that while we only consider loops with integer coefficients, their closed forms can be poly-exponential expressions with non-integer and even complex algebraic numbers $b_j\in\AA$ and polynomials $p_j\in\AA[\VSet]$ (see, e.g., \Cref{exa:transform_solvable}).
-More precisely, poly-exponential expressions with complex numbers $b_j$ and polynomials $p_j$ with complex coefficients can result from the transformation from solvable loops to twn-loops, because the transformation can yield twn-loops over $\AA$.
-If a twn-loop has only integer coefficients, then it has closed forms in $\PPEE(\QQ,\ZZ)$ and for a tnn-loop with integer coefficients the closed forms are in $\PPEE(\QQ,\NN)$.
+Moreover, we restrict ourselves to closed forms which are \emph{poly-exponential expressions}, as in \cite{kincaidClosedFormsNumerical2019}.
+Such closed forms are needed for our technique to compute runtime bounds, whereas our technique for size bounds would work for any closed form expression with a finite number of arithmetic operations (i.e., the number of operations must be independent of $n$), which is weakly monotonically increasing in $n$. \begin{definition}[Poly-Exponential Expression] The set of \emph{poly-exponential expressions} is We write $\PPEE(\QQ,\NN)$ (resp.\ $\PPEE(\ZZ,\NN)$) for poly-exponential expressions where $p_j\in\QQ[\VSet]$ (resp.\ $p_j\in\ZZ[\VSet]$) and $b_j\in\NN$ holds for all $1 \leq j \leq \ell$. \end{definition} Note that while we only consider loops with integer coefficients, their closed forms can be poly-exponential expressions with non-integer and even complex algebraic numbers $b_j\in\AA$ and polynomials $p_j\in\AA[\VSet]$ (see, e.g., \Cref{exa:transform_solvable}).
+More precisely, poly-exponential expressions with complex numbers $b_j$ and polynomials $p_j$ with complex coefficients can result from the transformation from solvable loops to \emph{twn}-loops, because the transformation can yield \emph{twn}-loops over $\AA$.
+If a \emph{twn}-loop has only rational coefficients and integer eigenvalues, then it has closed forms in $\PPEE(\QQ,\ZZ)$ and for a \emph{tnn}-loop with rational coefficients and integer (and thus, natural) eigenvalues the closed forms are in $\PPEE(\QQ,\NN)$.
+Such a poly-exponential expression has the advantage that its asymptotic behavior is determined by its unique dominating summand.